 We will compare models by parallel sampling [57]

-Technical approach Boolean combinations of data matching and natural language processing of the predic- tion algorithms will be used to scan a real time copy of the hospital’s clinical and administrative data including demographic, monitoring, pharmacy, laboratory, and physician notes for risk factors and physiological abnormality.
+Technical approach Boolean combinations of data matching and natural language processing of the prediction algorithms will be used to scan a real time copy of the hospital’s clinical and administrative data including demographic, monitoring, pharmacy, laboratory, and physician notes for risk factors and physiological abnormality.
 Figure ?? illustrates the implementation algorithm.
 The rule engine (implemented in Java) will send out the alert to providers.
 We will integrate Bayesian patient triage into the infrastructure established during PROOFCheck, Dr. Gong’s pragmatic trial, if we can show that our Bayesian prediction algorithm is superior to the existing algorithm.
 Based on our analysis for aim 2, compliance information will be reviewed for various items during the course of study so that sites could be targeted for re-education.

 Exploratory analysis As an exploratory analysis, we will investigate if a deterioration over time improves prediction, in particular if it reduces false negative rates, in which case we shall incorporate it into our prediction algorithm.